nlee727/obsidian_vault/Personal/Finance/The Zurich Axioms - Max Gunther/Major Axiom 5 - On Patterns.md

+#finance #forecasting
 *Chaos is not dangerous until it begins to look orderly*

 ### Noticing Patterns
 The minute you think you see an orderly design in the affairs of men and women, including their financial affairs, you are in peril.
 Thinking you see patters amid the chaos.
 An illusion of order may seem to be justified by the facts.

 It is a fact that the world of money is a world of patternless disorder.
 Though patterns seem to appear from time to time, they are ephemeral and alluring.
-- Especially with mutual funds, its easy to be lulled into perceiving order where none exists.
+- Especially with something like mutual funds, its easy to be lulled into perceiving order where none exists.
 It is essentially the same chaos as stocks, art, commodities, currencies, etc.

 The truth is that any half-baked moneymaking scheme will work when you are lucky.
 The majority of advisers ignore luck or pretend it isn't there especially in big institutions.

 ## Minor Axiom 5 - Beware the Historian's trap
 - Proposition that the orderly repetition of history allows for accurate forecasting in certain situations.